 There have been several studies on the characteristics of the inter-meeting time in the literature.
-For example, authors in [14, 31, 13] assume that the inter-meeting time is exponentially distributed so as to make their analysis tractable.
-This assumption is supported by numerical simulations [32, 34, 13] based on random waypoint mobility model (RWP) [5, 9, 19, 20, 7].
-Further, there have been also some theoretical results showing that the first and second moments of the inter-meeting time are bounded above [34, 33] under Brownian motion model on a sphere [12, 32].
+For example, authors in [7], [6] assume that the inter-meeting time is exponentially distributed so as to make their analysis tractable.
+This assumption is supported by numerical simulations [9], [6] based on random waypoint mobility model (RWP) [10], [11].
+Further, there have been also some theoretical results showing that the first and second moments of the inter-meeting time are bounded above [9], [8] under Brownian motion model on a sphere [12].

-However, recent empirical results on the inter-meeting time via real, extensive mobility traces [8, 16, 17, 35] in fact indicate that the tail behavior of the inter-meeting time is far from being exponential, but is close to a power-law [8, 17].
-For example, in [17], four distinct sets of data are used to analyze the inter-meeting time.
-Two of them test WiFi networks (large area) containing thousands of nodes over three or four months (UCSD [28], Dartmouth [16]); another two use a Bluetooth network [17] containing hundreds of nodes in an office/lab environment (small area) over several days.
-All of these invariably show that the distribution of the inter-meeting time T follows a power-law over a wide range of timescale, i.e., $\mathbb{P}\{T>t\}\sim t^{-\alpha}$ for some constant $\alpha > 0$.
+However, recent empirical results on the inter-meeting time via real, extensive mobility traces [2], [3], [4] in fact indicate that the tail behavior of the inter-meeting time is far from being exponential, but is close to a power-law [2], [4].
+For example, in [4], four distinct sets of data are used to analyze the inter-meeting time.
+Two of them test WiFi networks (large area) containing thousands of nodes over three or four months (UCSD [13], Dartmouth [3]); another two use a Bluetooth network [4] containing hundreds of nodes in an office/lab environment (small area) over several days.
+All of these invariably show that the distribution of the inter-meeting time T follows a power-law over a wide range of timescale, i.e., $\mathbb{P}\{T>t\}\sim t^{-\alpha}$ for some constant $\alpha>0$.
 More strikingly, there it was also shown that the power-law exponent α is typically less than 1, making even the first moment of the inter-meeting time infinite.
-This is in sharp contrast to all the results in the current literature where an exponential inter-meeting time distribution is either assumed or numerically verified through various current mobility models.
+This is in sharp contrast to all the results in the current literature where an exponential intermeeting time distribution is either assumed or numerically verified through various current mobility models.

 The above discrepancy between the recent empirical data and the theoretical/simulation results based on current mobility models has motivated several studies in the literature.
-[8] investigates the effect of power-law inter-meeting time distribution on the system performance (capacity and delay) and calls for new mobility models to produce powerlaw inter-meeting time; [27] studies the effect of infrastructure and multi-hop transmission on networks with power-law inter-meeting time and calls for new forwarding algorithm to effectively utilize communication opportunities such as the existence of low-delay multi-hop path; [3] proposes a method to generate power-law inter-meeting time using one dimensional random walk model.
-While these works provide some answers to the effect of power-law inter-meeting time, the following question still remains: What is the fundamental reason for this discrepancy?
-Answer to this question is very important because the disclosure of the fundamental reasons will provide essential guidelines on all related studies in MANETs - modeling of power-law inter-meeting time, analysis of its effect [8, 27], capacity-delay trade-offs [14, 33, 12, 37, and the design and performance analysis of relaying algorithms [14, 32, 8].
+[2] investigates the effect of power-law inter-meeting time distribution on the system performance (capacity and delay) and calls for new mobility models to produce power-law inter-meeting time; [14] studies the effect of infrastructure and multi-hop transmission on networks with power-law inter-meeting time and calls for new forwarding algorithm to effectively utilize communication opportunities such as the existence of low-delay multi-hop path; [15] proposes a method to generate power-law inter-meeting time using one dimensional random walk model.
+Most recently, [16] has found that although the inter-meeting time distribution follows a power-law over a wide range of time scale, there exists a characteristic time, on the order of about half a day, beyond which the intermeeting time distribution decays exponentially.
+While these works provide some answers to the characteristics and effect of power-law inter-meeting time, the following question still remains: What is the fundamental reason for this discrepancy?
+The answer to this question is very important because the disclosure of the fundamental reasons will provide essential guidelines on all related studies in MANETs - modeling of power-law inter-meeting time, analysis of its effect [2], [14], capacity-delay trade-offs [7], [8], [12], and the design and performance analysis of relaying algorithms [7], [2].